alexanderlarsen/Saneject/README.md

 ### MonoBehaviour fallback inspector

-Unity’s default inspector draws fields in declaration order, but Roslyn-generated interface backing fields live in a partial class, which normally causes them to appear at the bottom of the Inspector.
+Unity's default inspector draws fields in declaration order, but Roslyn-generated interface backing fields live in a partial class, which normally causes them to appear at the bottom of the Inspector.
 This breaks expected grouping and makes injected interfaces harder to interpret.

 `MonoBehaviourFallbackInspector` is a global fallback custom `Editor` for all `MonoBehaviour`s.
-It is only used when no more specific inspector exists for the target type, ensuring Saneject’s intended UI/UX is always applied by default.
+It is only used when no more specific inspector exists for the target type, ensuring Saneject's intended UI/UX is always applied by default.

-It replaces Unity’s default drawing logic with a call to `SanejectInspector.DrawDefault`, which:
+It replaces Unity's default drawing logic with a call to `SanejectInspector.DrawDefault`, which:

 - Draws the script field and all serializable fields and interfaces in correct declaration order, including base types.
 - Applies custom UI for `[SerializeInterface]` fields, with type labels, collection support, and validation.